jgendron/boozonians/5. Configuration File/Configuration File.md

 *

-Have teams conduct a search on classification models which are able to take advantage of large features with discrete and continues variables.
+Have teams conduct a search on classification models which are able to take advantage of large features with categorical variables.
 Here are some algorithms that were used with varying degrees of success while designing the problem:

-* Naïve Bayes
 * Classification Tree
 * Conditional Inference Tree
-* Random Forest (100% success rate)
+* Random Forest

 Good luck to your students, the future of Earth depends on them!